- Notes on sources and an index to each monthly file appears at the end.

 24 May 1919: Daniel Burgess signed from Goldenhill Wanderers and made his league debut on 1 September 1919 in a league match against Liverpool.

 24 May 1919: Arsenal played a friendly at home against Tottenham.
-This is of note for it has been suggested that bad feeling existed between the clubs over Arsenal’s move north had been ended during the war years with Tottenham using Highbury for wartime friendlies the bad feeling had reopened 10 weeks before this game.
-This was due to Arsenal’s election to the first division in preference to Tottenham upon the expansion of the league.
+This is of note for it has been suggested that bad feeling existed between the clubs due to Arsenal’s election to the first division in preference to Tottenham upon the expansion of the league.
 In fact there was no bad feeling as indeed reports in the local newspapers and the playing of this game, show.

 24 May 1935: Bernard Joy joined Arsenal as an amateur from Fulham.
 He started out with the reserves but played twice for the first team at the end of the 1935/6 season.
 By 1937 he was a regular, but still an amateur.